Katrix/TypeNBT/README.md

 ## On multiple type parameter lists

-For some methods like `nbtCompound.getValue`, TypeNBT uses multiple parameter lists in the form of anonymous classes.
+For some methods like `NBTCompount#getValue`, TypeNBT uses multiple parameter lists in the form of anonymous classes.
 Unless you really want to, you generally only have to fill in one of them.

 ## Mojangson
 TypeNBT includes a Mojangson parser that let's you easily both parse mojangson, as well as convert to mojangson.
 Simply use `Mojangson.toMojangson` and `Mojangson.fromMojangson`